Wisconsin Dells, Wisconsin: Tourism

 Kilbourn City quickly became a popular travel destination in the Midwest due to the scenery of the Dells of the Wisconsin River and the ready railroad access.
 In 1856, entrepreneur Leroy Gates began taking tourists on boat tours of the Wisconsin Dells and promoting the town to railroad travelers.
 These tours were given using wooden rowboats until 1873 when two excursion steamers, the Modocawanda and the Dell Queen launched.
 Gates also established a photography studio in the city, which he sold to photographer H. H. Bennett in 1865.
 Over the following decades, Bennett took many photos of the sandstone formations in the dells, including stereoscopic views, as well as portraits of local Ho-Chunk people in Indian costume.
 Prints of Bennett's photographs were distributed across the United States and played a large role in promoting Kilbourn City as an exotic destination for sightseers.
 The H. H. Bennett Studio is now a historic site operated by the Wisconsin Historical Society.

 In 1909, the Kilbourn Dam was completed across the Wisconsin River to generate hydroelectricity, over the protests of people such as H. H. Bennett, separating the Dells into the Upper and Lower Dells.
 It is now owned by Alliant Energy.

 In 1928 Mr. Clinton Berry established Berry's Dells airport.
 It occupied sixty acres and was designated on government maps as beacon No. 19.
 Berry built the airport to carry visitors to the Dells from the surrounding metropolitan areas.

-Kilbourn City shortened its name to Kilbourn in 1895 and then changed its name to Wisconsin Dells in 1931, identifying itself with the famous natural landscape of the Dells of the Wisconsin River.
+Kilbourn City shortened its name to "Kilbourn" in 1895 and then changed its name to Wisconsin Dells in 1931, identifying itself with the famous natural landscape of the Dells of the Wisconsin River.

 In 1952, a new traveling performance from Chicago called "Tommy Bartlett's Thrill Show" came to Lake Delton on its second stop.
 Following the show's huge success in the city, its owner, Tommy Bartlett, chose to keep the performance permanently in Wisconsin Dells.
 To promote the show, Bartlett gave away bumper stickers advertising his thrill show and the city, effectively spreading word about the area across the nation.
 That tourist attraction closed permanently in 2020.

 Soon more attractions followed to serve the ever-increasing tourists, along with many hotels, shops, and restaurants.
 Today, a large number of water parks are central to the local economy.

 Lake Delton, Wisconsin Dells's sister city to the south, gradually became popular as the Dells attractions spread out.
-The Wonder Spot was founded in Lake Delton in 1952, and remained open until 2006.
+The Wonder Spot, which used optical illusions found in "gravity hills" to make water appear to flow backwards, people appear to stand at odd angles, and chairs to balance on two legs, was founded in Lake Delton in 1952 and remained open until 2006.